ashuaru/SPARQL-result-set-visualization/README.md

 4. pandas

 # Instruction
+Following the instruction:
 1.Download and install node js package from this link https://nodejs.org/en/.
-2.Download and install python from thsi link https://www.python.org/downloads/
+2.Download and install python from this link https://www.python.org/downloads/ 3.Install scikit-learn via command prompt
+  `pip install -U scikit-learn`
+4.Install pandas via command prompt
+  `pip install pandas`
+5.Open the command prompt from the project folder and initialize the node functionalities using `npm i`
+6. To enable the local host server via command prompt `node app.js`.In browser, hit http://localhost:4800 to view the app.

 # Running VizResu